tanc7/ModMenuPoisoner/README.md

 Make sure you run the SETUP utility, which only takes up a split second of your time.
 From the main menu type:
 >SETUP

+This also adds ModMenuPoisoner to the command line.

 Then from the Main Menu you have the following options: